 In his welcome address, the Vice Chancellor of the university, Professor Micheal Faborede noted that it is not by accident that the university is hosting such an event of wide cultural dimension.
 OAU, he argued is well positioned to be leading voice in Africa’s movie world.

-He said: “Indeed for god measure, Obafemi Awolowo Univerersity has made a great impact on the film industry in Africa/ Right from the days of the old Institute of African Studies, film had played a very prominent role in the university.
+He said: “Indeed for god measure, Obafemi Awolowo University has made a great impact on the film industry in Africa/ Right from the days of the old Institute of African Studies, film had played a very prominent role in the university.
 Films were produced by Frank Speed in the 1970s, with the themes focusing on performance and management.
 Nobel Laureate, Professor Wole Soyinka also made a very important film, Blues for the Prodigal in 1984, while he was lecturing in the university.”

-He used the occasion to inform the gathering that the Department of Dramatic Arts is now training students in camera, non-linear editing, modern equipment, “preparing them for a challenging future of self employment as movie makers without running after non-existent salaried jobs.”
+He used the occasion to inform the gathering that the Department of Dramatic Arts is now training students in camera, non-linear editing, modern equipment, “preparing them for a challenging future of self employment as movie makers without running after non-exisisting salaried jobs.”

 In her address, the director of the festival, Dr, Foluke Ogunleye while explaining that the theme of the day deals with the nature of the film profession, added that “it is hoped that a new vision of filmmaking will arise from the this workshop”

-The chairman of the occasion, Ambasador Segun Olusola attempted to trace the link between TV and film and recalled that back in his active days as actor and producer it was very difficult to differenciate between TV and film.
+The chairman of the occasion, Ambasador Segun Olusola attempted to trace the link between TV and film and recalled that back in his active days as actor and producer it was very difficult to differentiate between TV and film.
 He therefore used the occasion to remind the audience that TV in the whole of Africa started with the establishment of WNTV in Ibadan, 1959.
-That landmark, he added will be 50 years old and celebrated in September this year.
+That landmark, he added, will be 50 years old and celebrated in September this year.

 At a gathering of this nature, the past cannot escape.
-This was witnessed when the first paper of the event presented by Professor of Comparative Literature, Manthia Diawara of the University of New York woke up the spirit late Senegalese statesman and poet Leopold Senghou.
+This was witnessed when the first paper of the event presented by Professor of Comparative Literature, Manthia Diawara of the University of New York woke up the spirit of late Senegalese statesman and poet, Leopold Senghou.
 Diawara argued that the vision of the late controversial literary giant was not shared by most leaders of African cultural revival, hence the continue dominance of Western culture in the continent.